melvinodsa/odsatransform/README.md

 It's a compression cum encryption engine.

 ## What's there in this?
-That's nice question in a world were lots of compression algorithms are available, what it can do.
+That's a nice question in a world were lots of compression engines are available, why one more?

 ![status results](https://github.com/melvinodsa/odsatransform/blob/master/Documents/status.png)